Where did you get the idea for the Feud series?

 You took a gap year after high school so that you could visit middle and high schools around the country.
 Why?

 When I first published my book, I was asked to speak to three classes of 8th graders that were struggling readers, many of whom were at risk of dropping out of school.
 Each student received a copy of the book.
 After the visit, I started getting emails and calls from teachers and parents telling me that the event had been transformational.
 The students had devoured the book; many had never read a book before.
 Now they were reading and a few students had started a book club and one was even writing his own book.
 I realized I had the opportunity to make a difference.
 So I founded my charity, Sparking Literacy, and I spent the next year visiting middle and high schools to inspire teens to read, write and follow their dreams.

 Tell us about Sparking Literacy?

-Sparking Literacy is a 501(c) 3 charity that fundraises so that every child at our events can receive a free book.
+Sparking Literacy is a 501(c) 3 non-profit that fundraises so that every child at our events can receive a free book.
 We also do assemblies and author events for free for schools or organizations that have significant at risk or underprivileged students.
 For $10/child we can provide an event and a book.
-Only 1 in 300 underprivileged kids own a book.
+Only 1 in 300 underprivileged kids owns a book of their own.
 So a book can truly change a life.
 We’ve got the letters to prove it.
 We are a volunteer organization so that 100% of donations go to programs and books for kids.
 You can find out more at www.sparkingliteracy.org.

 When did you first start writing?